Lake-Tuggeranong-College/Holocron/E Course/WebDev/Website Development Project 2.md

 ## Task 2.3 - Tutorial
 ### Task Overview

-You will create a tutorial that will teach future students how to complete an advanced part of your project.
-The intention is to publish this tutorial for future students to follow.
-(ICTICT216 1.1, 1.2, 1.3.)

-Your tutorial must include (ICTICT216 2.1, 2.2, 2.3):

-- A stated aim for what will be achieved by the end of the tutorial.
-- What the reader will learn (educational goals)
-- An explanation of the theoretical concepts that are involved in your tutorial (modularisation for example) and an analysis of why these concepts are important to the project as a whole.
-- A step by step explanation of how to complete the tutorial and an analysis of how this addition will improve the project as a whole.

-Prior to the final submission, seek feedback from your instructor on the draft tutorial (ICTICT216 3.1, 3.2.).
-Your final submission must be updated to incorporate the feedback provided.
+You're tasked with creating a tutorial for future students that explains an advanced part of your project.
+This tutorial must clearly state its aim and educational goals, explaining what the reader will learn and achieve.
+It needs to include an explanation of the underlying theoretical concepts, such as modularisation, and analyse why these concepts are important to the overall project.
+The core of the tutorial will be a step-by-step guide on how to complete the task, along with an analysis of how this addition improves the project.
+Finally, you must get feedback on a draft from your instructor and incorporate their suggestions into your final submission.

 ### Deliverable/s